DarkSkiesOfficial/darkskies-tools/CSS Wizard.md

 **FOR BOLD DIRECTION MODE (I Pitch, You Pick):**

 1. Create 2-3 complete aesthetic directions
-2. Show you each one
+2. Show each one with full CSS
 3. You pick which direction hits
 4. We refine the winner